 - After the update is installed, select ‘Reboot system now’.

-Method 2: Sideload OTA Update using ADB “Apply update from ADB”
+Method 2: Install OTA Update using ADB Sideload (Apply update from ADB)

-- Copy the downloaded file to C:\adb (Folder on your PC where the ADB and Fastboot binaries are present).
+- Copy the downloaded package to the folder where the ADB and Fastboot binaries are present.

-- Hold the SHIFT key on the keyboard and right-click on an empty space inside this folder.
+- Hold the SHIFT key on the keyboard and right-click on an empty space inside the same folder.

-- Now boot your Android device into stock recovery:
+- Now enter the following command to boot your Android device into stock recovery:

 adb reboot recovery

-- Enter the following command in the command-line window to sideload OTA update on Android:
+- Now, enter the following command to install the OTA update package on your Android device:

 adb sideload ota.zip